QuangHuyDN/Cassava-Diseases-Classification/README.md

 As for **Tensorflow**, you should follow the install instructions in their [official documents](https://www.tensorflow.org/install/pip).

-After the required dependencies are installed, run to start the project:
+After the required dependencies are installed, run this to start the project:

 ```
 python3 main.py